 - powdered sugar for the top

-Turn the dough onto a well-floured surface.
+- Turn the dough onto a well-floured surface.
 Roll the dough out until it's 1/4" thick.
 Use your preferred cookie cutters to cut out shapes from the dough.
 Use the round end of a pastry tip (NOT the tip part) to cut out circles from the center of every OTHER cookie.
-So you should have 14 solid cookies and 14 cookies that have cut out centers.

-Place the cookies on a baking sheet fitted with parchment paper or a silicone mat, and refrigerate for 10 minutes.
-Bake the cookies for 10 to 15 minutes, or until they're just about to brown along the edges.
+- Place the cookies on a baking sheet fitted with parchment paper or a silicone mat, and refrigerate for 10 minutes.
+Bake the cookies for 10 minutes, or until they're just about to slightly golden along the edges.

 If you don't have almond flour, you can substitute with an equal amount of all-purpose flour.
 These cookies will still be super delicious!